Reddish: Economy

 Bramhall, Cheadle, Cheadle Hulme, Edgeley, Hazel Grove, Marple and Romiley.

 Reddish is home to many tertiary services.
 Houldsworth Square, named after local Victorian era mill-owner William Houldsworth), has many shops and banks serving the local population.
-There are schools, such as Reddish Vale Technology College in South Reddish, which in 2006 became the only school in Greater Manchester to be announced by the Government as a 'Trust Pathfinder' school.
+There are schools, such as Reddish Vale High School in South Reddish, which in 2006 became the only school in Greater Manchester to be announced by the Government as a 'Trust Pathfinder' school.
 In 2014, the school was judged by OFSTED as "an inadequate school" and was later put into special measures.

 Affluence

 There are several measures of overall wealth and poverty.
 The Human Poverty Index calculates a value based on longevity, literacy, unemployment and income.
 High values indicate increasing poverty.
 The parliamentary constituency scores 14.4, close to the UK average of 14.8.
 This compares well with neighbours Manchester Gorton (20.5) and Stockport (14.2), but poorly with the other Stockport constituencies of Hazel Grove (10.9) and Cheadle, placed third best in the UK with a value of 7.9.

 On a narrower level, the estimated household weekly income for the period April 2001 to March 2002 for North and South Reddish wards was £440 and £400 respectively.
 In comparison with nearby wards, this is higher than Gorton North, Gorton South and Brinnington (at £350, £330 and £340 respectively), slightly lower than Denton West (£480) and significantly lower than Heaton Moor and Heaton Mersey (£590).
 The averages for the North-West region and the UK were £489 and £554 respectively (2001–4).